 This is a really good question.
 Obviously there’s the uncertainty of whether you stick rigidly to the coast or follow paths or roads that might venture inland a little.
 Then there’s whether you cross long estuaries by bridges or even ferries (which I do) which reduces the distance quite a bit.
 At a more detailed level, does the measured distance cover the little curves that you walk as you go round a farm gate or a tree?
 Probably not, but they all add up.

 Everyone that does this walk sets rules for themselves.
 My rules are really just guidance, since as soon as I see a rule I have an irresistible urge to break it.
-On each walk there are frequent decisions to make… like “shall I strictly follow the coast and get cut off by the tide, or shall I take the road route and live to see the next day?”
-The rules or guidance help make those decisions.
+On each walk there are frequent decisions to make… like “shall I strictly follow the coast and get cut off by the tide and washed out to sea, or instead take the road route and live to see the next day?”
+This guidance helps make those decisions.

 I decided to use the same rules that Ruth used because they seemed pretty sensible, and added a couple at the end.
 I’ve already broken most of them.

-- Enjoy each and every walk.
+- Enjoy every walk.

-- I don’t have to walk around islands (but I can if I want to).
+- I don’t have to walk around islands, but I can if I want to.